 Simply put, your content strategy is the guide to everything you create.
 It lives below the surface of your content, driving it, always ready to be referenced by you and your team.
 Content marketers need strategic thought behind why you create the content you create, the guidelines your content will follow, a calendar of when it will be created, who will create, who will update it, and the KPIs/metrics by which you will judge it.

 Let’s consider all the crucial elements that should comprise your content strategy.
 To do so, you should answer a series of questions.

 Why Are You Creating Content?

 Is it to educate an audience on a broader subject than just your brand?
 Is it to create brand authority?
 Are you offering resources?
 Explaining your products and services?
 Breaking down the selling points of your company?
+Who is your target audience?
 All the above?

 Do not move forward with any content reason until you know why you’re creating it.
 This step cannot be skipped, as the rest of your process hinges on it.